Stop Expecting Someone to Give you the Job. Go out and get it!

 Let me give you an example of what I mean.

 I have been going into the Louis Vuitton store for about a year now looking at a bag that I want.
-I finally got up the nerve to look at the price the last time I was in the store and it was a cool $3200 – yes- that is three thousand two hundred dollars.
+I finally got up the nerve to look at the price and it was a cool $3200 – yes- that's right - three thousand two hundred dollars.

 Now I can go into the store all day, every day but until I am willing to do what it takes to get the $3200, that bag is going to stay in the store.